-Periodically the Committee may need specialized technical expertise or assistance in completing a particular BEI and utilize the help of volunteer consultants to the Committee to fill that void.
+Periodically the Committee may need specialized technical expertise or assistance in completing a particular BEI or to supply a needed expertise and utilize the help of volunteer consultants to the Committee to fill that void.
 These consultants are identified and vetted by Committee members, in a similar fashion to member candidates and nominated by the BEI Chair for review and appointment by the ACGIH Board of Directors.
-Consultants are utilized when the expertise is temporarily needed and is not present within the current committee membership.
-Consultants do not have voting privileges and attend meetings only at the invitation of the Chair.
+Consultants are utilized when the expertise is needed and is not present within the current committee membership.
+Consultants do not have voting privileges and attend meetings at the invitation of the Chair.